-Term Definition 4-second performance measure A factor determined for a 4-second interval 5-minute factor Intermediate aggregation of 4-second performance measures into different categories, as outlined in clause 6.1 ACE Area control error ADE Aggregate dispatch error ADF Area deviation factor ADRF Area deviation residual factor AEMO Australian Energy Market Operator Limited AFF Area forecast error factor AFMNS The component of AFF allocated to appropriately metered market non-scheduled generation and load .
+Term Definition 4-Second Performance Measure A factor determined for a 4-second interval.
+5-Minute Factor Intermediate aggregation of 4-Second Performance Measures into different categories, as outlined in section 6.1.
+RSPAAD The power system demand for an Area-region averaged over the sample period as determined by EMS.
+ACE Area control error.
+ADE Aggregate dispatch error.
+ADF Area deviation factor.
+ADRE Area deviation residual factor.
+AEMO Australian Energy Market Operator Limited AFF Area forecast error factor.
+AFMNS The component of AFF allocated to appropriately metered market non-scheduled generation and load .
 AFRF Area forecast error residual factor.
 This is associated with the deviation of the least squares line of best fit of non-scheduled power system demand for a DI with the forecast demand for that DI.
-AGC Automatic generation control system AMNSF Aggregate performance factor for appropriately metered market non-scheduled generating units and loads in a given area, including its contribution to AFF.
-AMNSTOT Total of the performance factors for appropriately metered market non-scheduled generating units and loads in a given area (before adjustment for AFF and ADF).
+AGC Automatic generation control system.
+AMNSF Aggregate performance factor for appropriately metered market non-scheduled generating units and loads in a given Aarea , including its contribution to AFF.
+AMNSTOT Total of the performance factors for appropriately metered market non-scheduled generating units and loads in a given Aarea (before adjustment for AFF and ADF).
 AMSF Metered and scheduled generating unit and scheduled load factor.

-Appropriate metering Metering with the capability to record the active power output or consumption of plant at intervals of not more than 4 seconds in the Mainland area, and not more than 8 seconds in Tasmania.
+Term Definition Appropriate Metering Appropriately Metered Metering with the capability to record the active power output or consumption of plant at intervals of not more than 4 seconds in the Mainland, and not more than 8 seconds in Tasmania.
 Area An area of AGC continuously modelled as a separate system, being Mainland and Tasmania.
-AreaMPF {MNS} Area MPF for a Market Participant's non-scheduled portfolio

-Term Definition

-AreaMPF {RES} Area MPF for residual demand

-AreaMPF {SSS} Area MPF for a Market Participant's scheduled and semi-scheduled portfolio

-Portfolio performance factor assigned for the scheduled and semischduled part of the portfolioa for the 28 day period.

-Portfolio performance factor assigned for the scheduled and semischduled part of the portfolioa for the 28 day period.

-ARLF Area residual load factor

-ATF Total area factor, used to produce normalised Contribution Factors.

-CMPF Constraint MPF (see clause 8.3)

-Contingency FCAS Fast raise services, slow raise services, delayed raise services, fast lower services, slow lower services and delayed lower services.
+AreaMPF {MNS} Area MPF for a Market Participant's non-scheduled portfolio AreaMPF {RES} Area MPF for Residual Demand AreaMPF {SSS} Area MPF for a Market Participant's scheduled and semi-scheduled portfolio APFsss Portfolio performance factor assigned for the scheduled and semi-scheduled part of the portfolio for the 28-day period.
+APFns Portfolio performance factor assigned for the non-scheduled and semi-scheduled part of the portfolio for the 28-day period.
+ARLF Area residual load factor ATF Total Aarea factor, used to produce normalised Contribution Factors.
+CMPF Constraint MPF (see section 8.3) Contingency FCAS Fast raise services, slow raise services, delayed raise services, fast lower services, slow lower services and delayed lower services.
 Contribution Factor The factor that represents the percentage of Regulation FCAS costs for which a particular Market Participant is liable.

-CRMPF Constraint residual MPF (see clause 8.3)

-Deviation The difference (in MW) of a measurement of active power and the reference trajectory for a facility.

-DF Demand forecast offset

-DG Demand measured at generating unit terminals

-DGB Base demand at generating unit terminals

-DGEN 5-minute dispatchable generation

-DGX Ex-post least squares line of best fit for demand measured at generating unit terminals

-DI A 5-minute dispatch interval

-DM Measured demand

-DMX Measured demand at the beginning of a DI

-EMS AEMO's Energy Management System

-FCAS Frequency control ancillary service

-FL 5-minute interconnector flow

-Frequency Indicator (FI) The parameter from AEMO's AGC1 indicating the extent to which more or less generation is required to adjust the frequency towards 50 Hz.
-The sign of FI indicates the direction of regulating capability required at a given time (positive for regulating raise service , negative for a regulating lower service).
+CRMPF Constraint residual MPF (see section 8.3) Deviation The difference (in MW) of a measurement of active power and the Reference Trajectory for a facility.
+DF Demand forecast offset DG Demand measured at generating unit terminals DGB Base demand at generating unit terminals DGEN 5-minute dispatchable generation DGX Ex-post least squares line of best fit for demand measured at generating unit terminals DI A 5-minute dispatch interval DM Measured demand DMX Measured demand at the beginning of a DI EMS AEMO's Energy Management System (the system used to implement AGC and other functions) EMMS AEMO's Energy Market Management System producing 5-minute market dispatch data.
+FCAS Frequency control ancillary service EL .
+5-minute interconnector flow Frequency Indicator (FI) The parameter from AGC1 indicating the extent to which more or less generation is required to adjust the frequency towards 50 Hz.
+The sign of FI indicates the direction of regulating capability required at a given time (positive for a regulating raise service, negative for a regulating lower service).
 This value is capped and has positive and negative limits of +/- 1560.
-It can be calculated by summing the published GenRegComp_MW values in the area.

-G Measured generating unit output

-GB Generation at generating unit terminals
+It can be calculated by summing the published GenRegComp_MW values in the aArea.
+G Measured generating unit output GB Generation at generating unit terminals Community and government

-GenRegComp_MW The raw amount of Regulation FCAS allocated to a generating unit by the AGC.
-This is later modified by the unit control model.